simp/simp-doc/docs/glossary.rst

       See: :ref:`ug-sa-simp-environments`

    SIMP Omni-Environment skeleton
-      A SIMP Omni-Environment in which modules have not been deployed yet.
+      A :term:`SIMP Omni-Environment` in which modules have not been deployed yet.

    SIMP Secondary Environment
    Secondary Environment